What should be done if the mayor refuses to register or deletes him from the electoral list? - Registration Refusal Letter

 Edit

-You can challenge the mayor's decision by making a mandatory prior administrative appeal, then, if necessary, a litigation.
+You can challenge his refusal decision by making a mandatory prior administrative appeal and then, if necessary, a contentious appeal.

-To challenge the mayor's decision, you must make a prior administrative appeal in front of electoral lists control board of the commune.
-This administrative remedy is essential in order to then be able to bring a contentious appeal before the court.
+To challenge the mayor's decision, you have to make a prior administrative appeal to the commission of control of the electoral lists of the commune.
+This is essential in order to be able to bring an action before the court, if necessary.

 • Your name, address, date and place of birth